anarcher/blog/blogs/2015/09-14-docker-machine.md

     --tlscert="/home/anarcher/.docker/machine/machines/host1/cert.pem"
     --tlskey="/home/anarcher/.docker/machine/machines/host1/key.pem" -H=tcp://192.168.99.100:2376

-As you know,The bash command substitution can make the output of docker-machine command to replace the command itself.
-It's the one of funny things of unix shell too. :-)
+As you know,the bash command substitution can make the output of docker-machine command to replace the command itself.
+It's one of the funny things using unix shell, too. :-)

-Docker machine keeps the configuraion files that is an information to connect on docker hosts to ~/.docker/machine/.
-If you want to share it the others,you just to copy it and share it.
+Docker machine keeps the configuraion files which are  information to connect on docker hosts to ~/.docker/machine/.
+If you want to share it with the others,you just copy it and share it.

-Docker machine is based on ssh authentication to setup docker host nodes.
+Docker machine is based on ssh authentication to set up docker host nodes.
 So you can log in hosts to use `docker-machine ssh [name]`.

 Docker machine has many drivers that represent the virtual environments.The virtual environments are local linux,AWS,Digital ocean and many more.
-Also You can add a existed Docker host to use driver `none` or If the host hasn't a docker engine,you can use the driver `generic` to install docker engine.
+You can also add a existed Docker host to use driver `none` or if the host doesn't has a docker engine,you can use the driver `generic` to install docker engine.

 Docker machine has many options.
-So I used to use `grep` command with Unix pipe for searching the right command.
+So I have been using  `grep` command with Unix pipe for searching the right command.

     $docker-machine create -h | grep digi
        --digitalocean-access-token              Digital Ocean access token [$DIGITALOCEAN_ACCESS_TOKEN]